Chiikawa: Characters

 Usagi, originally named Donki, is a friend of both Chiikawa and Hachiware.
-Depicted as high-spirited, Usagi occasionally acts as a troublemaker, though it supports its friends when they are in trouble.
-Similar to Chiikawa, Usagi is unintelligible to the audience, making noises such as “una” and “yaha”, but is understandable to the other characters.
-Usagi's name and design is based on those of a rabbit, though it "may or may not" be one.
+Depicted as high-spirited, they occasionally act as a troublemaker, but support their friends when they are in trouble.
+Similar to Chiikawa, Usagi is unintelligible to the audience, making noises such as "una" and "yaha", but can be understood to the other characters.
+Usagi's name and design is based on those of a rabbit, though they "may or may not" be one.
 Usagi is mainly known for being eccentric and a foodie.